Registrations Loans In AZ - How Do They Work

 There are a few ways to get cash for your vehicle, and one popular method involves using your car's registration as collateral for a loan.
 Vehicle registration loans are offered in Arizona and come with loan amounts of $500 or more.

 This means you are using your vehicle’s registration to get the cash.
 You can still drive your car; there's no need to add the lender as a lienholder to the title.
 The main issue with a registration loan is that your lender will place a lien on the vehicle registration document with the MVD.
 Of course, this doesn't mean they are a first lienholder on the vehicle itself.
 But it does make it difficult to renew your vehicle registration info if there's a lien on that registration and you're behind on the payments!

 TITLE LOAN VS REGISTRATION LOAN IN ARIZONA:

-- A title loan is applicable only if you are an outright vehicle owner.
-As long as the vehicle is owned outright, and you are listed as the owner in a clear title sans any liens, you are eligible and will be approved.
+- A title loan is only available to registered owners of the vehicle.
+As long as the car is owned outright, and you are listed as the owner in a clear title sans any liens, you are eligible and will be approved.

 - A registration loan does not require complete vehicle ownership and can be approved nonetheless.